appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 *
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
-1. Perform depency scan of source code repository or scan of developer provided manifest.
+1. Perform dependency scan of source code repository or scan of developer provided manifest.

 **Verification**